Main content

 Top content

-Prior to embarking on your studies in Germany, and during your studies, you will be required to cover one-off and regular expenses, namely for:
+Before you start studying in Germany, and during your studies, you will need to cover one-off and regular expenses, namely for:

 Health insurance